The UNCRC – Children’s Rights

 Children are respected and listened to; they have an expectation and a right to be included in the decision-making processes around them.
 This may involve discussing new resources to buy, what is for snack, where and when they want to eat a snack, how and where they choose to spend their time (indoors or outdoors), or trips to places ‘beyond the gates‘.

 Practitioners should familiarise themselves with all the UNCRC articles but prioritise those most relevant and meaningful to the setting and children in their care.
-Consider selecting 2 or 3 articles initially to share with the children; they must be embedded into practice and used consistently by practitioners before introducing further articles.
+Consider selecting 2 or 3 articles initially to share with the children; they should be embedded into practice and used consistently by practitioners before introducing further articles.

 Practitioners could consider using picture books (see recommended reads in the Tools section) to introduce the rights to the children and then refer to them during play.
+Some settings have used picture books linked to rights as part of their Story of the Week approach to support learning.
+These have then been added to family story sharing sacks for further learning.

-Embedding the rights in practice: Children need help to connect their rights and what they look like in their day to day lives.
+Children need help to connect their rights and what they look like in their day to day lives.
 The children’s ideas and opinions should be sought by practitioners to ensure they are genuinely heard.
 Consulting our Youngest Children (Highland Child Protection Committee, Keeping Children Safe and Care and Learning Alliance, 2021) can be used to support ways to gathering information from the children.

 Making links between GIRFEC wellbeing indicators and child rights can further help illustrate the importance of everyone’s rights in our day to day lives.
-Supporting children through conversation and naturally using the language of rights can introduce these ideas in an accessible way.
+Supporting children through conversation and naturally using the language of rights can introduce these ideas in an accessible way. (articles within the wheel)

+(Symbols!)
 Article 12 (respect views of the child):

 - Everyone has the right to their turn to speak.